Archbasilica of Saint John Lateran: The Middle Ages

 The high altar and the 14th-century Gothic ciborium.
 The relic of the original wooden altar used by Saint Peter comprises the high altar.
-Above the ciborium are statues of Sts.
-Peter and Paul.
+Above the ciborium are statues of SS Peter and Paul.

 On the archbasilica's front wall between the main portals is a plaque inscribed with the words SACROS LATERAN ECCLES OMNIUM VRBIS ET ORBIS ECCLESIARVM MATER ET CAPVT ("Most Holy Lateran Church, mother and head of all the churches in the city and the world"); a visible indication of the declaration that the basilica is the "mother church" of all the world.
 In the twelfth century the canons of the Lateran claimed that the high altar housed the Ark of the Covenant and several holy objects from Jerusalem.
 The basilica was thus presented as the Temple of the New Covenant.

 The archbasilica and Lateran Palace were re-dedicated twice.
 Pope Sergius III dedicated them in honor of Saint John the Baptist in the 10th century, occasioned by the newly consecrated baptistry of the archbasilica.
-Pope Lucius II dedicated them in honor of John the Evangelist in the 12th century.
+Pope Lucius II dedicated them in honor of John the Evangelist in the 13th century.
 Thus, Saint John the Baptist and Saint John the Evangelist became co-patrons of the archbasilica, while the primary Titular is still Christ the Savior, as the inscription in the entrance indicates and as is traditional for patriarchal cathedrals.
 Consequently, the archbasilica remains dedicated to the Savior, and its titular feast is the Feast of the Transfiguration of Christ on 6 August.
 The archbasilica became the most important shrine of the two Saint Johns, albeit infrequently jointly venerated.
 In later years, a Benedictine monastery was established in the Lateran Palace, and was devoted to serving the archbasilica and the two saints.

 Every pope, beginning with Pope Miltiades, occupied the Lateran Palace until the reign of the French Pope Clement V, who in 1309 transferred the seat of the papacy to Avignon, a papal fiefdom that was an enclave in France.
 The Lateran Palace has also been the site of five ecumenical councils (see Lateran councils).